SMcGregor199/ellision-gpt/ellison-excerpts.md

 > "I am an invisible man.
 No, I am not a spook like those who haunted Edgar Allan Poe; nor am
 > I one of your Hollywood-movie extoplasms.
 I am a man of substance, of flesh and bone, fiber
 > and liquids -- and I might even be said to possess a mind.
 I am invisible, understand, simply
-> because poeople refuse to see me.
+> because people refuse to see me.
 Like the bodiless heads you see sometimes in circus sideshows,
 > it is as though I have been surrounded by mirrors of hard, distorting glass.
 When they approach
 > me they see only my surroundings, themselves, or figments of their imagination -- indeed, everything
 > and anything except me." — Ralph Ellison, "Prologue," *Invisible Man*, Modern Library, 1995.
 Kindle edition.